-Following the identification and confiscation of a controlled substance, a staff member will seal the sample in a plastic bag and include details of the date and time of the confiscation alongside the name of any witness(es) present.
-The staff member will store the sample in a secure location.
+Following the identification and confiscation of a controlled substance, the staff member will store the sample in a secure location.

-The incident will be reported immediately to the police, who will collect the sample and then deal with it in line with agreed protocols.
+There is no statutory obligation to report all incidents to the Local police other than those relating to Class A drugs including Methamphetamine will be reported immediately to the police, who will collect the sample and then deal with it in line with agreed protocols.

 The school will consider, on a case-by-case basis, whether it is appropriate under the pupil's specific circumstances to divulge the name of the pupil from whom the drugs were taken, and names will not be given to the police where the school cannot be certain beyond reasonable doubt that the pupil in question was the one in possession of the drugs.
+Any further measures will be undertaken in line with the school's Child Protection and Safeguarding Policy.